rks101/eglinux/README.md

 ## List hardware

-Q. How can I list hardware details?
+Q. How can the hardware details be listed?
 A.
 ```
 $ sudo lshw -short